Fisher Gold Bug 2 Metal Detector REVIEW

 Near the end of the last day of field testing, everybody, including myself, was discouraged since it seemed gold was not to be found.
 While talking to a couple of nugget hunting partners, Tony Pancake asked if he could try the metal detector again for a while.

 Tony took the Gold Bug 2 metal detector to a nearby dirt bank that had been previously hunted by several people and in fewer than five minutes he had found a nugget.
 Quickly walking over to him, we saw the smile on his face as he was in the process of spitting out the small but beautiful piece of gold.
 On this day, Tony proved that when you combine luck, skill and a very sensitive metal detector, you can be successful.

 Priced at $775, the Gold Bug 2 metal detector is not designed to replace the Gold Bug metal detector, but to offer a different great nugget hunting metal detector to the public.
 This new metal detector displays the same light weight as the Gold Bug metal detector, but has some added features.
 Both have excellent and excellent sensitivity, especially to really small gold nuggets.
 However, the new features of Iron Reject Discrimination and Mineralization switch greatly enhance the versatility and ease of use of this metal detector.

 I suspect this new metal detector will have the same success as the original Gold Bug metal detector.
 I heartily recommend this metal detector to anyone wanting a extremely sensitive metal detector capable of finding the tiniest of nuggets as well as the larger and deeper ones.
-For more information on the Gold Bug 2 metal detector OR OTHER FISHER DETECTORS, contact Wanda at 760-948-3333
+For more information on the Gold Bug 2 metal detector OR OTHER FISHER DETECTORS, PLEASE CONTACT US toll free: 1-888-985-6463

 Copyright ©1996-2003 LostTreasure, Inc. All rights reserved.